-Our camp is located on the campus of Ithaca College in Ithaca, New York.
+Our camp is located on the campus of Western Michigan University in Kalamazoo, MI

 How do I get there?

-You are responsible for finding your own to Ithaca for our camp.
-Many campers opt to fly, drive, or take a bus or train.
+You are responsible for finding your own transportation to and from our camp.
+Many people opt to fly, drive, or take a bus or train.
 There’s plenty of info on our GETTING THERE PAGE.

 How much does it cost?

 Which meal plan should I get?

 If you will be here without a car, we recommend that you purchase the full meal plan.
-While there are numerous places to eat within walking distance, meal time is somewhat limited and the campus meals are the most convenient.
+While there are numerous places to eat, meal time is somewhat limited and the campus meals are the most convenient.
 We highly recommend that everyone partake in the “shared meals” events that are part of the shared schedule for all campers.
 We consider these an important part of the camp experience, providing bonding and mixing which often fast tracks wonderful new friendships.
-If you select a meal plan, these SHARED MEALS are included!
+If you select a meal plan, SHARED MEALS are included!
 At the very least, we recommend that you purchase the Sunday brunch (also included with the full meal plan).
 This is a time for more music, pictures, autographs, and goodbyes (until next year!).